Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter

 To further assess the impact of data on the conformal limit in relation to the prior, Table~\ref{tab:bayes factors} compares the evidence for EoSs that violate the conformal limit ($\max \csq > c^2/3$) with those that obey the conformal limit within nonrotating NSs through the corresponding Bayes factor:

 We find strong support that the conformal limit is violated: $\BFcs \gtrsim 10^3$.
 Although our prior is consistent with EoSs that obey the conformal limit, it includes relatively few realizations that do so.
-As such, our Bayes factors are subject to sizeable sampling uncertainty from the finite number of Monte Carlo samples we employ.
+As such, our Bayes factors are subject to sizeable sampling uncertainty from the finite number of Monte Carlo samples we employ, making it hard to conclude whether support for the violation of the conformal limit increases or decreases due to \newNICER.
 Nonetheless, we recover large Bayes factors, even considering this sampling uncertainty, and typically find that $\BFcs > 1$ at the $3\sigma$ level.

-Interestingly, \newNICER's radius measurement lowers \BFcs, although it remains consistent within our sampling uncertainty.
-This is because, while \newNICER's radius is large, it could have been larger and therefore actually disfavors EoS with extremely large $\csq$ to some extent.